blind-oracle/cortex-tenant/README.md

 This makes it impossible to use a single Prometheus (or an HA pair) to write to multiple tenants.

-This proxy solves this problem.
-The logic is:
+This proxy solves the problem:

-- Receives Prometheus remote write
+- Receive Prometheus remote write
-- Searches all timeseries for a specific label and gets a tenant ID from its value If the label wasn't not found then it uses configured default tenant name (`default`)
+- Search each timeseries for a specific label name and extract a tenant ID from its value.
+  If the label wasn't not found then it can fall back to a configurable default ID.
+  If none is configured then the write request will be rejected.
-- Optionally removes this label
+- Optionally removes this label the timeseries
 - Groups timeseries by tenant
-- Issues a number of per-tenant HTTP requests to Cortex adding the tenant HTTP header (`X-Scope-OrgID` by default)
+- Issues a number of parallel per-tenant HTTP requests to Cortex adding the tenant HTTP header (`X-Scope-OrgID` by default)

 ## Usage